dgnsrekt/yfs/docs/content/api/quote-module.md

 >
 > **Arguments**:
 >
-> - `html` _HTML_ - An HTML object contaning quote header info data ready to be parse.
+> - `html` _HTML_ - An HTML object containing quote header info data ready to be parse.
 >
 >
 > **Returns**:
 >
-> - `Quote` - Quote object contaning the parsed quote header data if successfully parsed.
+> - `Quote` - Quote object containing the parsed quote header data if successfully parsed.
 > - `None` - No quote header info data present in the HTML.